KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 runs of headless tests as CTS can be invoked and the output can be checked from a single interactive terminal.

-This build doesn't support WSI tests and shouldn't be used for conformance submissions, it also isn't recommended for longer running tests since Android will terminate this process as soon as the `adb shell` session ends which may happen due to an unintentional device disconnection.
+This build supports WSI tests via a headless AImageReader fallback for Vulkan (Android API 24+).
+However, it shouldn't be used for conformance submissions.
+It also isn't recommended for longer running tests since Android will terminate this process as soon as the `adb shell` session ends, which may happen due to an unintentional device disconnection.

 	cmake <path to vulkancts> -GNinja -DCMAKE_BUILD_TYPE=Debug \
 	      -DCMAKE_TOOLCHAIN_FILE=<NDK path>/build/cmake/android.toolchain.cmake \